- Home

 Maintain imaginative use of posture, gesture and mannerisms which create clear character personality and emotions |

-The final area students will be assessed on is written work.
-All written work set will be similar to the coursework and exam styled questions that are explored in the GCSE.
+Students will also be assessed on their written work.
+All written assessment work is similar to the coursework and exam-style questions that are explored in the GCSE course.
 Some examples of this written work include:

 - Questions that explore the students’ knowledge and understanding of the text we have studied

-- Questions that explore the students understanding of appropriate atmospheres that should and could be created for extracts from scripts.
-Students will need to use descriptive language to show their creative knowledge and understanding and then be able to analyse why their opinions are correct.
+- Questions that explore students' understanding of appropriate atmospheres that should and could be created for extracts from scripts.
+Students will need to use descriptive language to show their creative knowledge and understanding, and then be able to analyse why their opinions are correct.

-- Questions that explore the student knowledge and understanding of key practitioners such as Brecht, Stanislavski, Berkoff and Artaud
+- Questions that explore the student's knowledge and understanding of key practitioners such as Brecht, Stanislavski, Berkoff and Artaud

 - Creations of mood boards, brainstorms and again, annotations that accompany the creative choices they have made on these illustrative materials.

-- Watching live theatre clips via youtube and analyzing the creative processes used to create effective atmosphere and audience reactions
+- Watching live theatre clips via YouTube and analysing the creative processes used to create effective atmosphere and audience reactions

 Homework in Drama